julien6387/supvisors/docs/configuration.rst

     .. hint::

-        If the `psutil <https://pypi.python.org/pypi/psutil>`_ package is installed, it is possible to use IP addresses in addition to node names.
+        If the |psutil| module is installed, it is possible to use IP addresses in addition to node names.

         Like the node names, the IP addresses are expected to be known to every nodes in the list.
         If it's not the case, check the network configuration.

+        Choosing an IP address may change the network interface used by |Supvisors| to share information.

 ``rules_files``